mennaglal/You-Me-Shop/README.md

  6) Show customer info with thier orders and thier invoices in the dashboard.

 ## Tools
-### Using PHP Laravel Framework ,MySql ,Html ,Css ,Bootstrap ,Javascript ,Jquery.
+### Using PHP Laravel Framework ,MySql ,Html ,Css ,Bootstrap ,Javascript ,Jquery And Ajax.
 ### Using Breeze authentication package.
 ### Using Spatie role and permission package.
 ### Using Mailable and Mailtrap package.